GNU make supports some variables that have special properties.

 will be the name of the current makefile.
 Once the current makefile

-, however, the last word will be the
+has used include, however, the last word will be the

 just-included makefile.